Montana State Bobcats football: Travis Lulay

 In 2011, quarterback Travis Lulay was named the Most Outstanding Player in the Canadian Football League and led the British Columbia Lions to the Grey Cup title, garnering the game's Most Valuable Player award in the 34–23 win over Winnipeg.
 The Lions started the season 0–5 before winning 13 of their last 15 games to win the championship.
 Lulay threw for a league-high 32 touchdowns and passed for 4,815 yards to finish with the second best passer rating in the CFL.
 He also ran for 391 yards (8.3 per carry), which was good for 12th in the CFL and was the most by a quarterback.

-Lulay was the quarterback at MSU from 2002–2005 leading the Bobcats to three Big Sky Conference titles and two NCAA Division I-AA playoff appearances.
+Lulay was the quarterback at MSU from 2002 to 2005 leading the Bobcats to three Big Sky Conference titles and two NCAA Division I-AA playoff appearances.
 All three Big Sky Conference championships were taken in the last game of the season with wins over rival Montana.
 As a true freshman, Lulay engineered MSU's 10–7 win over the Grizzlies in Missoula, ending UM's 16-game winning streak over the Bobcats, and was named the Big Sky Conference's Newcomer of the Year.
 Lulay led Montana State in rushing his senior year with 611 yards.
 He left with school records for career passing yards (10,746–11th in NCAA Division I-AA history), single-season total offense, and total offense in a career.
 He graduated with a 3.91 GPA.

 He played briefly for the Seattle Seahawks and New Orleans Saints of the NFL and also played in the NFL Europa for two seasons.